Advanced clinical practice is a level of practice healthcare professionals can attain.

 ACPs are educated to masters level and have developed the skills and knowledge to allow them to take on expanded roles and scope of practice.

-Healthcare professionals at this level can enhance capacity and capability within multi-professional teams by supporting existing and more established roles.
+Healthcare professionals at this level can enhance capacity and capability within multi-professional teams by providing clinical leadership and enabling collaboration across the multidisciplinary team.
 They help to improve clinical continuity, provide more patient-focused care, enhance multi-professional teams and help to provide safe, accessible and high-quality care for patients.

 What can ACPs do?